Home Baked Lemon Pistachio Muffins are quick and easy to make. They are perfect for breakfast or with soup or salad at lunch or dinner.

 |Served||Breakfast, with meal||Dessert|

-If you liked these easy muffins, leave me a comment and a 5-star rating!
+If you liked these easy Pistachio Muffins with Lemon, leave me a comment and a 5-star rating!
 Here are a few more recipes that I think you will like.

 - Homemade Basic Muffin Recipe – Hostess At Heart